Add to MyPages

 A copy of the final draft of the project proposal should be given to the adviser and the master’s committee.
 This proposal must be accepted to initiate the master’s project.
 Download the Project Proposal Acceptance Form here.

 Most educational research projects involve human subjects.
 Students using human subjects in their research must obtain approval from their institution’s designated Institutional Review Board (IRB) and follow all processes and procedures required by their IRB.
-If a student does not have a designated IRB, it may be possible to submit the study to the University of Cincinnati’s IRB.
+If a student does not have a designated IRB, the study may be submitted to the University of Cincinnati’s IRB through a graduate faculty member.

 Additionally, students must have adequate access to resources necessary to conduct research, including a subject population.